johnhenry/understate/readme.md

 Understate aims to be similar to Redux, but with some parts abstracted out of the core library using higher-order functional concepts.

-In addition, Understate provides a mechanism for indexing and retrieve states by id.
+In addition, Understate provides a mechanism for indexing and retrieve states by *id*.

 Understate does not enforce immutability.
 However, using immutable objects as values for state has number advantages related to performance, correctness, and reasonability.
 Consider using it in conjunction with a library such as [Immutable](https://github.com/facebook/immutable-js/).